SQE1 Study Planner

 The four SRA subjects, including Ethics and Professional Conduct, Legal Services, Solicitors Accounts, and Taxation, are specifically included in your SQE curriculum.
 Most of you may not have studied them, but they are not difficult subjects, except Taxation if you are not good with numbers.

 If you are a non-law graduate, you should expect to double or even triple the time law graduates would spend preparing for the SQE.
-If you are a foreign qualified lawyer or have study law in another country, you may be familiar with some SQE subjects, but you should know that those practical and SRA subjects are specific to England and Wales and may therefore be unfamiliar to you.
+If you are a foreign qualified lawyer or have studied law in another country, you may be familiar with some SQE subjects, but you should be aware that those practical and SRA subjects are specific to England and Wales and may therefore be unfamiliar to you.

 Stage 1